Top 10 Dirtiest NHL Players

 Pittsburgh Penguins, Center

 Early in Crosby’s career, he got manhandled, injured and concussed.
 And the league officiating, being what it is, let much of it go.
-So, over the last three-quarters of his career, Crosby has been as dirty as a toilet seat in a bus depot.
-And gotten away with it because he’s a superstar.
+So, over the last three-quarters of his career, Crosby has been upping his game on the nasty side — and gotten away with it because he’s a superstar.
 Now, it’s time we get over Crosby’s supposed squeaky clean image and call him what he is: a dirty player.

 As one of the best players in the league, Crosby is a target for opponents every night.
 That doesn’t justify his reckless behavior.
 Over the years, he’s performed CPR on P.K.
 Subban’s head, he’s chop-sueyed off Ottawa Senator’s Marc Methot finger, he’s sucker punched Atlanta Thrasher defenseman Boris Valabik (with gloves on), and he’s used his stick in places it shouldn’t be.

 Crosby dishes out all kinds of slewfoots, brutal slashes and crosschecks.
 Those that are anti-Crosby, say he whines and dives and gets special treatment.
 Those that are pro-Crosby argue that he takes way more abuse than normal players in the NHL.
+The truth is…both are positions are valid.

 Corey Perry